 “The metaphor revolves around being trans and how it’s never too late to transition.
 The director… makes it incredibly clear within the context [of the movie],” Rose Kembitskey (11) said.

 “The Danish Girl” is a 2015 biographical romance about the life of Lili Elbe, one of the first trans women to undergo gender-affirming surgery.
 It is based on the historical novel of the same name by David Ebershoff and follows her life in 1930 as she discovers her gender while posing as a woman for a painting created by her wife, Gerda Wengener.
-Over time, she begins to experiment more deeply before pursuing surgery, which was very experimental and dangerous for the time.
+Over time, she experiments more deeply before pursuing surgery, which was very experimental and dangerous for the time.
 The writing, performances and direction create a deeply thought-provoking story, despite also admittedly garnering negative attention for cis male actor Eddie Redmayne playing the role of Elbe.

 Last year’s “Mutt”, written and produced by Vuk Lungulov-Klotz, follows the daily life of a young, half-Latino trans man starting his transition, starring trans actor Lio Mehiel.
 The film examines the average experience of coming out and how it can affect familial relationships, thus making way for the important and under-represented story of trans people of color to be told on screen.
 Additionally, it accurately reflects the truly grueling and difficult task that coming out can be.